yoshi3/cursor-parallax/README.md

 [![MIT License][license-image]][license-url]

-This is a simple parallax library that works with cursor and device orientation.
+This is the simple parallax library that works with cursor and device orientation.

 ## Support
 It works with ES5 's vanilla JS on browsers supporting `translate3d`.